How to access incentives from Canola 4R Advantage

 Attestations required

-Before payment can be made, you and your 4R designated agronomist will need to attest that BMP activities were completed on the identified fields and that these fields were seeded to grow canola.
+Before payment can be made, you and your 4R designated agronomist will need to complete a final attestation form to attest that BMP activities were completed on the identified fields and that these fields were seeded to grow canola.
+Separate attestation forms must be submitted for each planting season covered by your application.

 How your incentive will be calculated

-Based on the information you provide, the claims form will calculate a preliminary estimate of the incentive amount you will receive.
-This estimate will equal 85 per cent of the costs you have entered, to a maximum of $20,000 per BMP or $75,000 in total.
+Based on the information you provide, the application portal will calculate a preliminary estimate of the incentive amount you will receive.
+This estimate will equal 85 per cent of the costs you have entered, up to category maximums ($20,000 for each BMP, $5,000 for 4R Nutrient Stewardship Plan development), and a combined application maximum of $75,000.
 (A grower can receive no more than $75,000 from all OFCAF programs combined over the two-year lifetime of the program.)

 The CCC will calculate the final eligible incentive once the claim has been reviewed.
 You will be notified when this final amount is approved for payment.